DENCESPOT

 Understanding the Common Causes of Hair Fall

 Before you can effectively prevent hair loss, you must understand why it happens.
 The causes of hair fall are diverse, ranging from genetic predispositions to environmental stressors.
 One of the most common reasons globally is Androgenetic Alopecia, also known as pattern baldness.
-This condition is driven by hormones and genetics, leading to the gradual miniaturization of hair follicles.

 Practical Tips for Immediate Hair Fall Prevention